ElGranLoky/node-red-contrib-amqp-ack/README.md

 ### Prefetch with ack node

 We can use a node ACK for send the ACK when the process end, without set a fixed time.
-In this mode, is use a global variable *amqpobjectsacks* to keep the tags for each msg.
+In this mode, is use a flow variable *amqpobjectsacks* to keep the tags for each msg, **only one input node** can use per flow.

 ![Nodered Prefetch node ack](./img/nodered_prefetch_node_ack.png)